FluxxCode/SaveEditETS-TM_Prototype/README.md

-# This is a prototype for the program Truckers Manager. !!
-It is not really documented !!
+# This is a prototype for the program Truckers Manager.
+This protoype is not well documented!

+See: https://github.com/FluxxCode/TruckersManager for the final program.